 The Swedish Institute offers a web course in Swedish.
 Many private organisations also offer paid distance learning courses, including:

 Free web-based courses and resources

-A good starting point in your search for web-based resources is Lingu@net World Wide.
-Lingu@net is a search engine for language learning resources, and offers an extensive directory of resources searchable based on a variety of criteria.
+A good starting point is Lingu@net World Wide.
+Lingu@net is a search engine for language learning resources and offers an extensive directory of resources searchable based on a variety of criteria.

 The following resources can also be useful:

-- Chinastudies.eu – Introduction to Swedish written for Chinese speakers.
+- Chinastudies.eu: an introduction to Swedish for Chinese speakers.

-- Språkbanken – Collection of links to dictionaries and concordances of Swedish literature, maintained by the University of Gothenburg.
+- Språkbanken: a collection of links to dictionaries and concordances of Swedish literature, maintained by the University of Gothenburg.

-- Bab.la – A dictionary, thesaurus (synonyms) and discussion forum.
+- Bab.la: a dictionary, thesaurus and discussion forum.

 - Grim: a free language-learning environment for writers of Swedish that provides grammar-checking of Swedish texts.